 - Launch a successful career by effectively practicing industrial and operations engineering or be successful in advanced graduate study in engineering, scientific, business or related disciplines; practicing something other than IOE

-- Assume leadership roles in their first job or graduate program;
+- Assume leadership roles in their career or graduate program;

 - Contribute to the social and economic environments of their communities; and